 Gratuity is a lump-sum payment made by an employer to an employee as recognition of their long-term service.
 It is governed by the Code on Social Security, 2020 (which consolidated the earlier Payment of Gratuity Act, 1972, effective November 2025) and is payable on any of the following events:

 The minimum service period for regular employees is five years of continuous service.
 Gratuity is not payable on resignation or retirement before completing five years, with the exception of death and disablement.
+This makes the 5-year mark a meaningful financial threshold when evaluating a job switch — the gratuity entitlement you forfeit by leaving early should be factored into the monthly in-hand comparison between your current role and a new offer.
 Under the new Code on Social Security, fixed-term employees become eligible after completing one year of service (versus five years for permanent employees), significantly expanding coverage.

 From a tax perspective, gratuity is treated as “Income from Salaries” under Section 17 of the Income Tax Act, but Section 10(10) provides partial or full exemption depending on the employee category.
 The specific exemption formula differs significantly between government and private sector, and between Act-covered and non-covered private sector employees.
 Because gratuity is calculated on basic salary and DA, your basic-to-CTC salary ratio directly determines the size of your eventual gratuity payout.